Xalgorithms/general-documentation/docs/project.structure.md

 # Summary

-As documented in detail elsewhere, the projects managed by the Foundation fall into three high-level categories:
+As documented in detail elsewhere, the projects managed by the Foundation fall into four high-level categories:

 - Lichen: A UBL document processing system that sends business documents to the XADF for rule discovery and execution.
 This